vengi-voxel/vengi/docs/voxconvert/Usage.md

 `./vengi-voxconvert --merge --scale --input infile --output outfile`

+* `--crop`: reduces the volume sizes to their voxel boundaries.
 * `--export-palette`: will save the included palette as png next to the source file.
 Use in combination with `--src-palette`.
 * `--filter <filter>`: will filter out layers not mentioned in the expression.
 E.g. `1-2,4` will handle layer 1, 2 and 4.
 It is the same as `1,2,4`.
 The first layer is `0`.
 See the layers note below.
 * `--force`: overwrite existing files